qgtcollab/qgtcollab.github.io/theory.md

 ![image](/highlights/images/Bayesian.png)

-Bayesian Inferring Nucleon's Gravitation Form Factors via Near-threshold J/ψ Photoproduction With Bayesian inference, we investigate the impact of recent near-threshold J/ψ production measurements by the J/ψ 007 experiment and GlueX collaboration on the extraction of proton's gravitational form factors.
+With Bayesian inference, we investigate the impact of recent near-threshold J/ψ production measurements by the J/ψ 007 experiment and GlueX collaboration on the extraction of proton's gravitational form factors.
 We apply the generalized parton distribution framework at the next-to-leading order and demonstrate a stable expansion for the near-threshold kinematics.
 We find that the experimental constraints are in good agreement with the state-of-the-art lattice simulations, where negative Cq(t) and Cg(t) are strongly preferred.
 This highlights a great potential to extract them from future high-precision experiments.

 # Theory Advance in Exclusive Photoproduction of Heavy Quarkonia